martonx/barion-dotnet-v2/QuickStart.md

 ## Setup

 - Install the package `BarionClient`
-- It is recommended to add `BarionBaseAddress` and `BarionPOSKey` to the appSettings
+- It is recommended to add `BarionBaseUrl` and `BarionPOSKey` to the appSettings
 - Create a new Controller to handle Barion operations called `BarionController`
 - Create a new action called `StartPayment` for `BarionController`
     - This action will call the StartPayment Barion API